 Respondent Feedback Response to be considered when developing catchment management options and including it into the Water Resources management scope (Figure 8).
 The latest WRPG also added that the Environment Agency has developed an INNS risk assessment tool, which needs to be used to prevent risk from water transfer schemes between two catchments.
 Customer/stakeholder engagement: According to the new WRPG: "In compiling your plan you should also actively engage with customers and stakeholders at a local or catchment level.
 You should consider any local pressures and local solutions".
 The MS included engagement with stakeholders and explains the process how local options out of WRSE will be incorporated into the option list.
 Would strongly encourage inclusion of details around the nature and objectives of some of the local solutions, the funding mechanism and the longer-term benefits of the options suggested by other stakeholders.
 In addition, for integrated catchment management, what is the role of locals and how they will assist in maintenance and implementation of the future schemes?
 Will engagement be prioritised on options selected in preferred and alternative scenarios?
 WRSE must actively use existing environmental information available to them publicly including consultation of Abstraction Licensing Strategies and the latest Water Framework Directive status data.
 For options consulted on previously, we expect WRSE to review previous comments provided.
-We would encourage this to be a clear formal step in the process before engagement with regulators Would expect WRSE to more clearly set out timeframes for engagement at the different stages of the regional plan.
+We would encourage this to be a clear formal step in the process before engagement at the different stages of the regional plan.
 Environment Agency Outage Can all acronyms be clearly explained either at the beginning or end of the document?
 It would be useful to signpost the reader to what elements of the plan have been changed following comments.
 Either in a table in each method statement as an audit trail or in a separate document similar to SoR detailing iterations for all method statements.
 The methodology would really benefit from a simple statement near the start that puts the method in the context of the UKWIR Risk Based Planning Methods (s 2.5.3 of this being about outage allowances).
 The method described by WRSE is similar to what the UKWIR guidance would call "Basic 'reference' method' but it would be really good for WRSE to spell that out clearly themselves.
 The methodology doesn't seem to cover how they'll decide what Outage Allowance percentile to use in each WRZ.
 Not sure if this sits in another separate methodology maybe?
 If it is missing entirely then that is quite an issue and should be addressed.
 The approach with outage allowance of new options needs careful consideration.
-Need to ensure that options can be appraised fairly - including outage allowance in option benefits would impact AIC.
+Need to ensure that options can be appraised fairly - including outage allowance in option benefits would impact AlC.
 This could materially impact options selected.
 Where supply system mitigation has been identified/applied, this needs to be clearly/transparently presented through AR to regulators.
-When system combined, demands and actual operational constraints).
+When system mitigation is applied, needs to be representative of what has occurred (factoring in outages in that system combined, demands and actual operational constraints).
 Figure 4 is around UOPC - some concerns if this is same approach for WRMP reporting.
 Abnormal WQ beyond is exactly what I would expect would be included in unplanned outage in an annual review.
 Do also need to consider extent to which source output deterioration has been accounted for in BL supply, (e.g. through other changes to DO).
-Our approach to deriving an outage allowance is explained in Annex 8.
-Our approach to deriving an outage allowance is explained in Annex 8.
+On planned events (UOPC legitimate outage screening) - the mechanism as set out in supp guidance for prolonged outages offers mechanism to avoid incentives to delay Our approach to deriving an outage allowance is explained in Annex 8.